Continuous time asymptotic representations for adaptive experiments: Introduction

 To illustrate the broad applicability of our framework, we use our representation theorem to derive optimal decision rules for several fundamental aspects of adaptive experimentation.
 In particular, we address: (1) the construction of optimal estimators following adaptive experiments, (2) the analysis of in-sample regret, and (3) the development of e-processes for anytime-valid inference.
-An e-process is a nonnegative supermartingale (under the null hypothesis) that provides a principled way to track statistical evidence against the null over the course of an experiment.
+An e-process is a nonnegative supermartingale (under the null hypothesis) that continuously tracks statistical evidence against the null over the course of an experiment.
 We introduce the first definition of an e-process for multi-treatment adaptive experiments.
 This enables the design of algorithm-free anytime-valid tests, i.e., tests that maintain correct size even when the sampling strategy used in the adaptive experiment is unknown.

 In each of the above applications, our asymptotic framework significantly simplifies the decision problem, making it much more tractable.
 For example, in the estimation problem, we find that all optimal Bayes estimators share a common form that is independent of how the experiment was conducted.
 Furthermore, we derive explicit expressions for these estimators under Gaussian priors.